Apple's iPhone 5 uses chips from Qualcomm, Avago, Skyworks

 Wireless chipmaker Skyworks and Triquint were also expected to appear in the iPhone 5.

-Other semiconductors Soules found in the phone were labeled Apple but are likely made by unnamed suppliers.
+Other semiconductors Soules found in the phone were labelled Apple but are likely made by unnamed suppliers.

 The iPhone 5 packs three microphones, an 8 megapixel camera that can take panoramic views, and improved battery endurance supporting eight hours of 4G Web browsing, the company says.